Rabey Hasani Nadwi

-Mohammad Rabey Hasani Nadwi (محمد رابع حسنی ندوی; 29 October 1929 – 13 April 2023) was an Indian Sunni Islamic scholar, who served as the president of All India Muslim Personal Law Board and as the chancellor of Darul Uloom Nadwatul Ulama, an Islamic seminary in Lucknow, India.
+Mohammad Rabey Hasani Nadwi (29 October 1929 – 13 April 2023) was an Indian Sunni Islamic scholar, who served as the president of All India Muslim Personal Law Board and as the chancellor of Darul Uloom Nadwatul Ulama, an Islamic seminary in Lucknow, India.
 He was the patron of Islamic Fiqh Academy, the vice president of the Aalami Rabita Adab-e-Islami in Riyadh, and a founding member of the Muslim World League.
 He was regularly listed in the publication The 500 Most Influential Muslims.
 His disciples included Ijteba Nadwi.

 Early life and education

 Rabey Hasani Nadwi was born on 29 October 1929 to Rasheed Ahmad Hasani in Takia Kalan, Raebareli, British India.
 He was a nephew of author and reformer Abul Hasan Ali Nadwi.
 He graduated from Darul Uloom Nadwatul Ulama in 1948.
 He studied at the Darul Uloom Deoband for one year, and also travelled to Hejaz for his higher studies.
 He studied Arabic language and literature, majorly with his uncle Abul Hasan Ali Nadwi.
 His other teachers included Abdul Qadir Raipuri, Abrarul Haq Haqqi and Hussain Ahmad Madani.